szelongq/tp/docs/UserGuide.md

 ### Leave-related Features

+The following table describes the input format of each field as well as any requirements for all Leave-related commands in HeRon.

 Field | Requirements | Examples
       --------------|---------------|---------
 `INDEX` | Refers to the number next to an employee's name in the displayed employee list.| `1`,`3`